 What is Bus Bar?

-Bus bar is a metallic strip or conductor shaped in square or rectangle or any…which is used in major electrical panel such as MCC (Motor Control Circuit), PCC (Power control circuit), MLDB (Main Lighting Distribution Board) etc.
+Bus bar is a metallic strip or conductor shaped in square or rectangle or any…which is used in the major electrical panel such as MCC (Motor Control Circuit), PCC (Power control circuit), MLDB (Main Lighting Distribution Board) etc.

 Bus Bars are made up of copper or aluminium or iron or silver or galvanized iron etc. different types of bus bars are used for different types of applications.

-For example, copper and aluminium used in electrical panel as conductor, iron bus bar used in traction conductor such as lifts, trolleys etc. galvanized iron is used as earthing bus bar.
+For example, copper and aluminium used in the electrical panel as conductor, iron bus bar used in traction conductor such as lifts, trolleys etc. galvanized iron is used as earthing bus bar.
 Gold and Silver bus bar is used in high conductivity applications.

 Why Busbar are preferred for electrical installation?